AdamRose1/Cloud_Hacking/Flaws2.cloud.md

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/a39cf547-d5f9-43ae-8101-e4cf632d9398)

 Step 1: Often developers will dump environmental variables when error conditions occur in order to help them debug problems.
-To test if this occurs here we will capture the ‘Submit’ request in burp suite and change it to a non-number value (since the website only allows numbers to be submitted).
+To test if this occurs here we will capture the ‘Submit’ request in burp suite and change it to a non-number value (since client side only allows numbers to be submitted).
 This will cause an error that leaks aws credentials:

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/2db0f698-f866-40f7-bdda-7c565ead2244)